davetam88/fileuploader/README.md

 ---
 ## Author
 * David Tam - Full Stack Developer
-* Also well verse in PHP and MYSQL
+* Also well versed in PHP and MYSQL